EthanMarx/ethanmarx.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-My name is Ethan Marx.
 I am a graduate student at MIT in [Physics, Statistics and Data Science](https://physics.mit.edu/academic-programs/graduate-students/psds-phd/).

-My research lie at the intersection of machine learning and gravitational wave astronomy.
+My doctoral research lies at the intersection of machine learning and gravitational wave astronomy.
+I have developed [several](/projects/#Research) deep learning algorithms for analyzing gravitational wave data, with a focus on real time applications to enable [multi-messenger astronomy](https://en.wikipedia.org/wiki/Multi-messenger_astronomy).

+I recieved my undergraduate degree from Northwestern in 2019 with a double major in Mathematics and Physics.
+In my free time, I enjoy playing and watching soccer.